Sirr Al-Khatim Al-Khalifa

 Sirr Al-Khatim Al-Khalifa Al-Hassan (سر الختم الخليفة الحسن; 1 January 1919 – 18 February 2006) was a Sudanese politician, ambassador and an elite educator, who served as the 4th Prime Minister of Sudan.
 He was famous for his great legacy in education and founding prints for Ministry of Education in Sudan, and as the executive Prime Minister in the October Regime.
 Al-Khalifa had a socialist orientation and was therefore sympathetic to the Simba, who had embraced communism.

 Early life and education

 Al-Khalifa was born in Ed Dueim to Al-Khalifa Hassan Ahmed and Nafisa Al-Fakki Alabead.
-Descending from the Al Jalain tribe, his father migrated from Shendi to Ed Dueim and was appointed khalifa of the Khatmiyya Sufi order.
+Descending from the Ja'alin tribe, his father migrated from Shendi to Ed Dueim and was appointed khalifa of the Khatmiyya Sufi order.

 In the early 1920s he attained his primary education at Ed Dueim Rural School and Berber Intermediate School.
 In 1937 he graduated from Gordon Memorial College studying Teachers Education.
 Al-Khalifa became a teacher at Bakht Arrida in 1938 and worked there until 1944 when he moved to Great Britain to continue his education.

 In 1944 Al-Khalifa furthered his education by attending Exeter College, University of Oxford.
 In 1946 he returned to Sudan to resume his teaching job at Bakht Arrida.